 Emmy Rossum: “VANITY IS YOUR ENEMY”Emmy Rossum, the star of Shameless in the US has life sussed in the real world: it’s about seizing the day and eating plenty of cheese on toast

-From big-screen hits Beautiful Creatures, The Day After Tomorrow and last year’s You’re Not You, co-starring Hilary Swank, to small-screen stardom in the Showtime series Shameless, actress Emmy Rossum is learning lessons at every turn.
+From big-screen hits Beautiful Creatures, The Day After Tomorrow and last year’s You’re Not You, starring Hilary Swank, to small-screen stardom in the US version of hit TV series Shameless, American actress Emmy Rossum is learning lessons at every turn.

 THE RED BULLETIN: You once said in an interview, “Men only need two things to be happy: cheese on toast and sex.”

 Well, I’m sure there are plenty of men who wouldn’t disagree…

 It’s true that men are wired more simply when it comes to their biological make-up.
 They’re normally thinking about food or sex.

 Does your life philosophy include cheese on toast?